Joe Cocker: The Woodstock Screamer Was A Master Interpreter

-Joe Cocker was not born into a privileged family.
+John Robert Cocker, better known as Joe Cocker, was not born into a privileged family.
 Like most of us, he came from humble beginnings.
 While he was given the name of “John” at birth, Cocker was nicknamed, Joe, either after a game called, “Cowboy Joe,” or possibly a local window cleaner named, “Joe,” depending on the story you believe.
 Either way… we know him as Joe Cocker.

 A young Joe Cocker and three of his friends formed a band and called themselves the Cavaliers.
-They were literally unknown at the time, so much so that they actually had to pay admission to get into the venues where they were performing... just so they could perform!
+They were unknown at the time, so much so that they actually had to pay admission to get into the venues where they themselves were performing.

 Vance Arnold and the Avengers was the name of the group Cocker formed early on.
 The band’s name was derived from a combination of the influence of Elvis Presley in the infamous, Jailhouse Rock and country music great, Eddy Arnold.
 One of the group’s first-ever significant music gigs was with the Rolling Stones in 1963.

 Joe Cocker’s first single was his rendition of a song by the Beatles that he covered.
 Cocker recorded, “I’ll Cry Instead,” alongside Big Jim Sullivan and Jimmy Page.
-Unfortunately, the single was a “no go.”
+Unfortunately, the single failed to chart.
 He didn’t let it deter him, though, and the rest is history.

 Over the years, Joe Cocker has been associated with different groups and many other successful musicians.
-He was one of those groovy musicians that appealed to the counterculture generation with his “working class roots.”
-He was groovy with a touch of rock & roll and blues and really stood out back in the groovy era.
+He was one of those groovy musicians that appealed to the counterculture generation with his working class roots.

 Joe Cocker was a British lad that entertained audiences for many years and eventually passing on at the age of 70.
 Nevertheless, Cocker certainly got the attention and recognition of music fans that he deserved.
 He is definitely a huge part of our musical nostalgia.